 - You’ll get greater response volume when the solution seems within reach, and folks who can do more will often give multiples of what you’re asking. “$40 will do XYZ” works better than “$120 will do XYZ.”
 With the larger ask, the donor who can’t give $120 may not give at all; they don’t want to be a drop in the bucket.
 With the smaller ask, the donor who can afford $120 has the opportunity to be a real big shot.

-BONUS TIP: Think about your newsletter from a fundraising perspective too.
+BONUS TIP: Also think about your newsletter from a fundraising perspective.

 Newsletters can raise a lot of money; don’t abdicate responsibility for adding more than your two cents to their copy and design.
 Marketing and fundraising must work together seamlessly or you’ll find yourself constantly shooting yourself in the foot.
 You may still be able to hop around, but you’ll certainly not be putting your best foot forward.

 Here are some newsletter writing tips to help you stop leaving money on the table:

 - Remember people skim; think of every article from the perspective of “in a nutshell.”
 In other words, cover the basics briefly.
 Make a long story short.
 This should hold true for every single feature, section or element of your newsletter.
 It’s not a term paper.
 Stick with the highlights.

 - Lead with a compelling cover photo that’s a physical manifestation of the donor’s gift.
 Happy is good here.
 Always include a caption to complete the story.
 Captions should be about the donor’s role in what’s happening in the photo.
 “This is Jane and Joe in their new home” is not as good as “Thanks to your generosity, Jane and Joe are safely ensconced in their new home.”
 The reader doesn’t really need to see anything else.
 In fact, if this is an e-newsletter, you can link to the completion of the story – or maybe even a video – on your website.